tlj/api-browser.nvim/README.md

 A [Neovim](https://neovim.io/) plugin to browse API endpoints directly in the editor.

+**BREAKING CHANGE: This plugin has moved from using the bespoke format for describing endpoints, to using OpenAPI.
+If you still want to use the old format, please lock nvim to using v1.0.0.**

 ## Features

-- Loads any openapi.yaml/json files which are in the project
-- Cache recent endpoints, APIs and base url options in sqlite database for persistency
-- Quickly access recent URLs
+- Load OpenAPIs in your workspace (:ApiBrowser open).
-- Switch between the servers defined in the selected OpenAPI spec
+- Select servers (development/remote) from the servers defined in the OpenAPI (:ApiBrowser select_local_server, :ApiBrowser select_remote_server).
-- API selector to quickly switch between OpenAPIs available in the workspace
+- Select and open endpoints from the selected OpenAPI and server directly in Neovim. (:ApiBrowser endpoints).
-- Select from endpoints which match the replacement requirements under the cursor
+- Browse endpoints which have parameter patterns which match the current word (:ApiBrowser endpoints_with_param).
-- Load endpoint from 2 selected servers in separate windows with scoll lock, for easy comparison
+- Load endpoint from 2 selected servers in separate windows with scoll lock, for easy diffs by hitting 'd' from normal mode when browsing endpoints.
 - Load endpoint in diff view between server 1 and 2
 - Debug mode; Opens DAP UI and starts debugging mode on opening an endpoint